 If you love grand, old-fashioned buildings, look no further than the Library of Congress.
 The reading rooms look straight out of Harry Potter, and you’ll be able to get some enchanting photos as you look down from the gallery!
 If it’s closed due to the pandemic or otherwise, you can still get some awesome shots of the exterior!

-But if you’re looking for color, you’ll also find that the Capitol Hill rowhouses make for a stunning addition to your Instagram with their brightly colored houses.
+PS.
+While you’re in this area, check out the Capitol Hill rowhouses!
+I don’t have a specific location for you, but it’s fun to walk around the area and admire the quaint rows of houses.
+The Capitol Hill rowhouses make for a stunning addition to your Instagram with their brightly colored houses.
 You could either take a photo of them on their own or feature yourself walking down the street – either will look great on your feed!

 This government office is one of the most famous buildings in the country, so you must get a shot of it while exploring DC!
 Make sure to take it from the right angle to get the entirety of the impressive building in your shot.